jfetff/Introducci-n-a-HTML5-CSS3-y-JavaScript/README.md

 ### Lección 1 Overview of JavaScript

-#### Demonstration: Creating a Simple Javascript File that Defines Variables, Array, and Functions
+#### Demonstración: Creating a Simple Javascript File that Defines Variables, Array, and Functions

 ### Lección 2 Introduction to the Document Object Model

-#### Demonstration: Manipulating the DOM with Javascript
+#### Demonstración: Manipulating the DOM with Javascript